 1. Customer-centric Merchandising and Marketing

-While many retailers understand this concept at a high level, there are still many that can’t find success at the micro level.
+While many retailers understand this concept at a high level, there are still many that can’t find success at the micro-level.
 The difference in approach is the application of algorithms to big data to enable the use of customer information in a consistently meaningful way.
-Retailers have started to collect customer data from several different touch points to understand them deeper.
-Even things like loyalty management initiative are being considered.
-Bottom line, the best investment in this area is to develop more accurate means of collecting more-specific data from consumers.
+Retailers have started to collect customer data from several different touchpoints to understand them deeper.
+Even things like loyalty management initiatives are being considered.
+The bottom line, the best investment in this area is to develop more accurate means of collecting more-specific data from consumers.

 2. Intelligent Virtual Store Design